 Boondocking: The Complete Guide to Free Camping (Almost) Anywhere

 Every day, campers and travelers choose to escape the crowds of campgrounds for some off-grid exploring.
 There’s a wide range of camping available under the term “Boondocking.”
-It can range from setting up camp in the backcountry free from prying eyes, to parking at a Walmart and being surrounded by a sea of fellow travelers (and shoppers) camping out in the parking lot.
+It can range from setting up camp in the backcountry, to parking at a Walmart.

 So Wait, What is Boondocking?

 Boondocking is also a handy way to just park and sleep.
-If your goal is traveling from point A to point B, and you don’t need to sit around a campfire and listen to a babbling brook, parking in a free lot overnight is a handy way to save you time and money.
-You can enjoy the scenery when you get to your destination!
+If you are on a tight shcedule and just need a spot to crash for the night, parking in a free lot overnight is a handy way to save you time and money.

 Depending on why and how you’re looking to boondock, there are a variety of options for free and cheap camping.